Chunting/Demo-HelloWorldWSCS/Demo.md

 	>
 	Now I will show you how to create a new Web Site using the Windows Azure Management Portal.
 You will see how fast the site gets created.

-1. Enter the url for the new site and click **Create Web Site**.
+1. Enter the URL for the new site and click **Create Web Site**.

 	![Creating a new Web Site](Images/creating-a-new-web-site.png?raw=true "Creating a new Web Site")

 	_Creating a new Web Site_

-1. Once the site is provisioned, click on its url to navigate to the default page.
+1. Once the site is provisioned, click on its URL to go to the default page.

 	> **Speaking point:**
 	>
 	As you can see it takes just a few seconds to create the new Web Site.
-I will now navigate to the site's default page to show that it is totally operative.
+I will now go to the site's default page to show that it is totally operative.

 	![The provisoned site](Images/the-provisoned-site.png?raw=true "The provisoned site")